-Clean and dry the new tattoo and surrounding skin (lotions or ointments are not necessary)
+Step 1 Clean and dry the new tattoo and surrounding skin (lotions or ointments are not necessary).

-Peel off the paper backing of Saniderm to reveal the adhesive side.
+Step 3 Peel off the paper backing to reveal the adhesive side.

-Remove the plastic backing, leaving only the Saniderm bandage on the tattoo.
+Step 5 Remove the plastic backing, leaving only Saniderm on the skin.